Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aSULg4OecOk.md

 ### Transcript

-> whose brilliant idea was that a stick nuclear deposit on top of a pillar that's the tallest in the area that would probably be hannah honestly 400 iq play move right there from hannah i'm sure there are other ones lower down
+> whose brilliant idea was that a stick nuclear deposit on top of a pillar that's the tallest in the area that would probably be hannah honestly 400 iq play move right there from hannah I'm sure there are other ones lower down